How Electric Fence & Netting Works

 Why Premier “knows” netting…

-Why users like it so much…
+Why users like netting so much…

 It’s almost a mistake to call netting a fence.
 Why?
 Because the word “fence” suggests a barrier that’s costly, time-consuming and complicated to install and won’t be removed for decades.
 But netting is the exact opposite: